hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![](images/MemberAlert1.jpg)

-Alerts can be created when:
+You can create alerts when:

 -	free memory on the selected member nodes is less than the specified number.
 -	used heap memory is larger than the specified number.